-- a cough – which may be dry, or produce thick yellow, green, brown or blood-stained mucus (phlegm)
+- a cough – you may cough up yellow or green mucus (phlegm)

 - loss of appetite

 - making wheezing noises when you breathe – babies may also make grunting noises

 - feeling confused – this is common in older people